dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 where `memberDeclaration*` is almost any sequence of static and instance member declarations, or constructors, with some necessary restrictions specified below.

 The `;` after the value list is optional if there is nothing else in the declaration (for backwards compatibility), and required if there is any member declaration after it.
-The identifier list may have a trailing comma in either case (like now).
+The value list may have a trailing comma in either case (like now).

 The superclass of the mixin applications is the `Enum` class (which has a concrete `index` getter and otherwise only the members of `Object`, so the only valid `super` invocations on that superclass are those valid on `Object` and `super.index`).